kxk302/MACS2/README.txt

 13. For each chromosome in the random folder, summarize the intersect files by dividing the sum of the length of intersect intervals by the sum of the length of random intervals, by running the following command:

     ./scripts/summarize_random_intersect.sh <PeaksFolder>

     <PeaksFolder> parameter value is "./output".
 This shell scripts calls ./scripts/summarize_intersect.py for
     each folder.
-For each chromosome, it divides the sum of random/non-B DNA intersect lengths by the sum of random intervals lengths, and writes them to a "peaks_summary.txt" file in the same folder.
-The last line of the txt file calculates the harmonic mean of the ratios for all chromosomes.
+For each chromosome, it divides the sum of random/non-B DNA intersect intervals lengths by the sum of the random intervals lengths, and writes them to a "peaks_summary.txt" file in the same folder.
+The last line of the txt file calculates the harmonic mean of the intersect ratios for all chromosomes.

 14. Aggregate random intersect summaries by running the following command: